Tafhim301/Typescript_problems/README.md

  Interfaces are usually used for describing object structures, especially for things like class contracts. on the contrary Types are more flexible — for example, type is used to describe the structure of string | number | array | object | class etc.

- interface can be typeguarded by extend and type can't use extend
+ Interfaces can be extended using the `extends` keyword, which allows inheritance.
+But type don't support extending in the same way — they use intersections (`&`) instead.

 Overall,interface for object shapes and type for more advanced stuff like combining types or creating aliases is better.